This is the ginger beer families all over New Zealand used to brew at home.

 First and foremost, our Ginger Beers taste great.

-In fact, our latest brew of Dry Ginger Beer (BB April 2021) – is hands-down the best we’ve ever bottled.
+Our latest brew of Dry Ginger Beer – is hands-down the best we’ve ever bottled.

 It is the first batch we’ve made using the mature harvest Fijian ginger that we sourced direct from the growers in Navurevure, Fiji.